-From the Jazz category select the J!Lush style (or any other style of your choosing) and you'll see that the style selection box has been updated with its name.
+J!LUSH - VintJz-Lush-50s St.8 MOR w/strs and you'll see that the style selection box has been updated with its name.

-The time signature defaults to 4/4, but a new time signature can be set by clicking in this box to open the Meter dialog.
+4/4 Meter The time signature defaults to 4/4, but a new time signature can be set by clicking in this box to open the Meter dialog.
 Compound time signatures are supported; in fact, the numerator can be any number from 1 to 99.
 The denominator is selected from the drop down combo box.